sysintelligent/kubernetes-resilience-guide/downtime-tolerant-kubernetes.md

 7. **Learn and Iterate**: Every incident is an opportunity to strengthen your resilience posture

 The investment in downtime tolerance pays dividends through improved customer satisfaction, reduced operational burden, and compliance with stringent SLAs.
 By following this systematic approach and continuously testing your assumptions, you'll build systems that gracefully handle the inevitable failures in distributed cloud environments.

-**Remember**: Resilience is not a destination but a continuous journey of improvement, testing, and adaptation to new failure modes and requirements.
-Start your journey today with the factors that matter most to your specific use case.

 ---